-Table 120: RED Drop Profiles Quick Configuration Page Summary
+Table 121: RED Drop Profiles Quick Configuration Page Summary

-Field Function Your Action RED Drop Profiles Summa RED Drop Profiles Summary RED Drop Profile Name Displays the configured random early detection (RED) drop profile names.
+Field Function Your Action RED Drop Profiles Summa ry RED Drop Profile Name Displays the configured random early detection (RED) drop profile names.
 To edit a RED drop profile, click its name.
 RED attempts to avoid congestion by dropping packets from the head of a queue.
 Allows you edit a specific drop profile.
 Graph RED Profile Opens a new window and displays a graph for a specific RED drop profile.
 To view the graph for a specific RED drop profile, click Graph .
+RED Drop Profile Information (Fill Level, Drop Probability) Displays information about the data point type, the queue buffer fill level, and the drop probability for specific RED drop profiles.
+None.
+Add Opens a page that allows you to add a RED drop profile.
+To add a RED drop profile, click Add .
+Delete Removes a RED drop profile.
+To remove a RED drop profile, select it and click Delete .